amihura/lemp/README.md

 ## WordPress+phpMyAdmin+Nginx+PHP-FPM(Apache)+vsftpd

 To run the playbook:
-Edit the `hosts` inventory file to include the names or URLs of the servers you want to deploy.
+- Edit the `hosts` inventory file to include the names or URLs of the servers you want to deploy.
+- Set proper hostname in `group_vars/all` server_hostname: www.arturmihura.tk

 Run the playbook using: